Process management

 What does ‘best practice’ really mean?

-A best practice is a way of doing things that we perceive as most efficient in the achievement of a goal.
-This can be found by discovering how successful businesses or organizations operate.
-By capturing the right context of a best practice, it helps anyone avoid excessive experimentation that may prolong the learning curve.
-Hence bloat the cost of doing business.
-We must use it with caution.
+A best practice is a way of doing things in the way that we perceive as most efficient in the achievement of a goal.
+This can be established by investigating and learning from how successful businesses or organizations operate.
+By capturing the right context of a best practice, it helps avoid excessive experimentation that may prolong the learning curve and, hence, increase the cost of doing business.
+However, we must use it with caution.
 Why?
 Because adopting best practices without thorough consideration of the context may just do more harm than good to the business.
-If adopted carefully, it is actually a good way to quickly fix a problem.
+But if adopted carefully, it is actually a good way of quickly fixing a problem.

 Why is it relevant?